aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 ```

-Now we can ask the analyzer to give us an instance where two documents that
+We can ask the analyzer to give us an instance where two documents that
 are from different origins manage to communicate between each other:

 ```alloy